For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘All the crevices and valleys were part of your journey; there were no wrong people or places; it only seemed that way.
 They all played a part in your conscious evolution, giving you what you didn’t want so you would discover what you did want.’

 ‘I can’t believe how much you remain stuck in my dream,’ I said.
 ‘I suspect these interpretations of yours are more poetry than fact.
 As far as I know, I came here to climb a Mountain.
 It’s that simple!
-It seems you’re trying to make my dream into some cosmological extravaganza.’
+But it seems you’re trying to make my dream into some cosmological extravaganza.’

 ‘James,’ Mo said, ‘don’t spurn the gift you gave to you.
 This dream was a special revelation from yourself to yourself.
 Therefore, it’s all yours: your poetry, your reward, and your future.
 You earned it, my friend.
 That was no ordinary dream; it was a lucid dream, possibly the first one you’ve ever had.
 Through it, you received the vision and inward guidance to find your way here.
 The directions didn’t come from your mind but your heart.’